ValoCookie/ValoCookie.github.io/README.md

 - Repository: https://github.com/ValoCookie/streamflight
 - Releases: https://github.com/ValoCookie/streamflight/releases

-## Automatic release display
-The website reads `/updates.json` and also checks GitHub Releases.
-Keep the internal manifest key `osuRequests` unchanged for compatibility with older clients.

 ## Trademark / affiliation
 osu! and related marks belong to ppy Pty Ltd. osu!StreamDeck is an independent ValoCookie project and is not an official ppy product.